-Palmerston North City Council is an accredited building consent authority (BCA) and manages, monitors and processes building consent applications.
+Palmerston North City Council is an accredited building consent authority and manages, monitors and processes building consent applications.

-When it comes to building or renovating you may need a building consent.
 A building consent is a formal approval that is granted by Council, which confirms that the building work you're proposing in your application complies with the New Zealand Building Act 2004 and the building code.